 Adding your signature in Apple Mail is just as easy.
 Just go to Preferences and find the Signatures tab.
 Click the plus icon and type in the signature you like.
 Make sure to select which email account you want to associate the signature with if you have more than one inbox.

 Creating signatures in other desktop email clients

-Other Mac desktop email clients, such as Canary Mail and Newton, tend to be quite similar to Apple Mail and have their signature options somewhere in the Settings menu.
+Other Mac desktop email clients, such as Canary Mail tend to be quite similar to Apple Mail and have their signature options somewhere in the Settings menu.
 Why use a desktop client other than Apple Mail at all?
-Here is a quick rundown and how-to for each one.
+Here’s why.

 Double down on security with Canary Mail

 With a minimalist approach, Canary Mail is an Apple-only desktop email client.
 Unlike many other apps today, Canary Mail does not compromise on security and features, and you can simply add your existing Gmail, Yahoo, iCloud, or other accounts with ease.

 To add your signature to Canary Mail, just head over to Preferences and select Signatures to paste yours right in or create a new custom signature.

 There are dozens of Gmail signature templates readily available on the internet.
 Some free, others paid.
 You can find them categorized according to their usage and try out a few to get a sense of what you really like.